rinigupta11/Generative_AI_For_Illustrations/README.md

 ## Results:
-This section presents the findings of the research, including descriptive statistics, tables, and graphs.
-It should provide a clear and concise summary of the main results, highlighting any patterns or trends observed.
-[NOTE: 2-4 paragraphs]

 Given that this project included generative AI as the final result, it was difficult to calculate metrics to assess performance.
 At this stage, I assessed the performance of the model by visually inspecting the images and I am attaching some of them below for others to validate as well.
 I noticed that the model had some preconceptions of popular characters like Harry Potter.
 That is, when the text prompt included just the name Harry, the illustration did not include aspects of Harry Potter like glasses and other character attributes.
 In contrast, if the prompt included the term Harry Potter, the generative AI drew a much more realistic illustration including common character attributes for Harry.
 Furthermore, I noticed that Stable Diffusion was not the best at drawing faces, like in the illustration I got below: